 For the System, given that the investment Regular Interest Rate for all municipalities is currently 5.25%, the key resource initially to cover a deficit or create a surplus is through average future investment returns at a System level that exceed the 5.25% rate.
-The Board can reduce the Regular Interest Rate at future valuation dates which in turn should increase the likelihood that returns will exceed this rate.
-This would also result in increased future contributions.
+The Board can reduce the Regular Interest Rate at future valuation dates which increases the likelihood that returns will exceed this rate.
+This would also result in increased future contributions due to increased liabilities.

 Excess interest can be distributed to pay down unfunded liabilities for plans less than 95% funded or provide benefit improvements for plans that are at least 95% funded.
-About 63% of the AL is associated with plans that are at least 95% funded.
-We assumed 63% of excess interest distributions provide benefit improvements.
+About 65% of the AL is associated with plans that are at least 95% funded.
+We assumed 65% of excess interest distributions provide benefit improvements.
 This percentage is increased linearly to 100% over a ten-year period.
+The projections reflect no excess interest distribution for 2022.
+In any year that excess interest is projected to be distributed, the present value of benefits and AVA are increased in the graphs the following year.

-In this scenario, the gap between the assets and the System's obligations gradually increases throughout the projection period.
+In this scenario, the 2023 excess interest is assumed to be distributed in 2024, which decreases the surplus (green area) for 2024+ when compared to the 2022 and 2023 surplus.
+The assets and the System's obligations gradually increases throughout the projection period.
 This occurs primarily because the MVA is originally greater than the obligation and the AVA, and contributions are based on the AVA funded status, not the MVA.
 Therefore, even without earning in excess of the Regular Interest Rate, the surplus between the MVA and the obligations will grow.